Arrested for Public Intoxication in Orange County?

 - Lack of probable cause: don't forget your Constitutional rights.
 If you were detained without having enough reason for your arrest, a strong Orange County public intoxication defense attorney will be able to get the case dismissed.

 Call our Irvine defense lawyers today to discuss your case in a free case evaluation.

 Penalties in Orange County

 In California, drunk in public is a misdemeanor offense.
-Here are the penalties a conviction will bring:
+Here are the penalties that a Penal Code 647(f) conviction will bring:

 - Informal probation